Sarah Conway is an investigative reporter in Chicago

 I was a Social Justice News Nexus fellow at Northwestern University's Medill School of Journalism and an International Women's Media Foundation (IWMF) reporting grantee in 2019.
 There, I designed and wrote Asylum City, a year-long look into the stories of asylum seekers in Chicago that culminated in a 10-part project that included first-person narratives, reported features, and a nonfiction graphic novel.
 IWMF named me one of 19 women changing journalism in 2019 who "against all odds are turning the tide with reporting that challenges traditional narratives and brings new stories to light."

 I won the Chicago Review of Books "Best Essay" award for After Unthinkable Loss and was a finalist for the Chicago Society of Professional Journalists "Best Feature Story" award in 2018.
-I co-authored "The Promise," a nonfiction graphic novel about one man's asylum journey from Syria to Chicago.
-I was a finalist for the Chicago Society of Professional Journalists "Best Illustration" award in 2019.
+I co-authored "The Promise," a nonfiction graphic novel about one man's asylum journey from Syria to Chicago, which was a finalist for the Chicago Society of Professional Journalists "Best Illustration" award in 2019.

 I am a New York University's Arthur L. Carter School of Journalism graduate.
-Before my career in journalism, I was a researcher focused on civic engagement in Iraq.
+Before my career in journalism, I was a public survey project manager and researcher focused on civic engagement in Iraq.
 I lived and worked in Ghana, Madagascar, Niger, and Iraq.